Table of contents:

 So what are the true costs of hiring an in-house sales team that you need to be aware of before deciding if outsourcing is for you?

-To help you consider those costs we have conducted researched and completed this definitive guide on the true cost of hiring an in-house sales team.
-For the purposes of our calculations, we have based the figures on a small team of 3 SDR’s and 1 Sales Manager, based in the UK.
+To help you consider those costs, we have researched and completed this definitive guide on the true cost of hiring an in-house sales team.
+For the purposes of our calculations, we have based the figures on a small team of 3 SDRs and 1 Sales Manager based in the UK.

-Some variable costs are incalculable and will be dependent on your business, but we have tried our best to consider all known fixed and likely costs and provided the links to our sources of data.
+Some variable costs are incalculable and will depend on your business, but we have tried our best to consider all known fixed and likely costs and provided the links to our data sources.